Skip to Main Content

 LIBRIS Library and Information Services Centre

-Established in 1950 as a Teachers' Training College library and located at Nanyang Technological University, the Library and Information Services Centre (LIBRIS) is the largest education library in Singapore.
+Established in 1950 as a Teachers' Training College library and located at Nanyang Technological University.
+The largest education library in Singapore.
 Researchers can search the library's entire collection of resources through the main search interface.
 Note that due to licensing restrictions, students who are not affiliated with the Nanyang Technological University may not be able to access the databases, e-books, and e-journals in this search interface.
 However, the NIE Digital Repository contains many open access materials that may be useful in your research.

 Natural Disasters and School Emergency Drills